 Pr.
 Béatrice Gulbis is a physician specialized in Laboratory Medicine who has developed a reference laboratory centre for the diagnosis, prevention and follow-up of patients with hereditary red blood cells disorders and in particular, haemoglobinopathies and membrane red blood cells disorders.
 After completing her graduate medical training at Université Libre de Bruxelles, Belgium in 1984, she has joined the Academic Hospital Erasme in Brussels, Belgium.
 She has contributed to the implementation of a national network of health professionals on non-oncological red blood cells disorders through the Belgian Hematology Society (www.bhs.be) and is working for more than 10 years for a European network on rare anaemias (www.enerca.org).
 Her experience has also been based on grants for research projects in Africa i.e. Burkina Faso and Democratic Republic of Congo.
 She has published a number of peer-reviewed papers on SCD and supervised thesis work on the subject.
 She is a professor at the medical school and provides training courses in haematology.
 Being the Head of the department of Clinical Chemistry, she became the Head of the Departments of Medical Laboratory and Molecular Genetics.
 She has recently accepted to become the Medical Director of the Departments of Medical Laboratory and Molecular Biology for five University Hospitals in Brussels.

-Dr. Kaplna Gupta, Professor of Medicine, Department of Medicine, and Co-Leader, Molecular and Cellular Engineering Program at The Institute for Engineering in Medicine, University of Minnesota Medical School, Minneapolis.
+Dr. Kaplna Gupta, USA, Professor of Medicine, Department of Medicine, and Co-Leader, Molecular and Cellular Engineering Program at The Institute for Engineering in Medicine, University of Minnesota Medical School, Minneapolis.

 Dr Kalpna Gupta has led pioneering work in understanding the mechanisms of pain in sickle cell disease.
 These insights will help us treat both pain and the underlying disease process causing pain in the first place.
 Her laboratory has identified several new targets at the intersection of the sickle disease process and pain, including cannabinoid receptors, mast cells, and the nociceptin receptor, in addition to integrative approaches including diet modification, acupuncture and perception modulation to relieve pain.
 Dr Gupta is also a recipient of the Excellence in Hemoglobinopathies Research Award from NHLBI to examine the potential of cannabinoids to treat pain and develop methods to quantify pain objectively.